Fulfillment of Abrahamic Promises

 In addition to this stated above, they say that the land was promised unconditionally to Israel forever.

-We will see in the following study that ancient Israel had fully possessed all the land that it was promised.
+We will see in the following study that ancient Israel did indeed fully possessed all the land that it was promised.
 Also, the promise of continued possession of the land was not unconditional, but was dependent upon their obedience to God and His commandments.

 The Promised Boundaries